Frank Trevor McKnight was born on June 12, 1895 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Laura died at the age o f75 on May 15, 1994.
 Audrey outlived her by four and a half years, moving to Avon Park, FL to live with eldest daughter Mildred Palmer.
 He died on Jan.
 29, 1999, at the age of 82.

-Daughter Mildred Ames ( ? - ? ) married David C. Palmer ( ? - ? ) of Vestaburg.
+Daughter Mildred "Sis" Ames ( ? - ? ) married David C. Palmer ( ? - ? ) of Vestaburg.
 They lived in Wickliffe, OH, and later moved to Avon Park, FL.
-They had five children -- David Wayne Palmer, Trevor Scott Palmer, Duncan Shawn Palmer, Maura Dee Palmer and Moya Lee Wall.
+The couple produced five children -- David Wayne Palmer, Trevor Scott Palmer, Duncan Shawn Palmer, Maura Dee Palmer and Moya Lee Wall.
+Mildred was deceased by 2022.

 Daughter Judith Rae "Judy" Ames ( ? - ? ) married John Edward Lenk ( ? - ? ) and resided in Wickliffe and Thompson, OH.
 Their three children are Jody Craig Lenk, Jill Patrice Henderson and John Christian "J.C."
 Lenk.
 She inherited a family heirloom -- an old rolling pin originally owned by her great-grandmother Martha (Nutt) McKnight.
 Judy wrote in November 2021: "I made my nut rolls today and as I was doing so, I thought, I wonder how old this rolling pin is?
 It belonged to my Great Grandmother, Martha (Mum) Nutt McKnight!
 My Grandpap was Frank McKnight and he lived on the adjoining farm so my mom spent most of her time with Mum McKnight when her Mom died at a very early age.
 I'm sure this rolling pin has to be about 150 years old and I still use it.
 The handles come out for cleaning."